How to Write a Conclusion for a Compare & Contrast Essay

 Scope of Conclusion

-The conclusion should not include much more than a re-stated thesis statement and the author's short opinion.
-It should never be a place in which new information or information unrelated to the topic is introduced.
+The conclusion should not include more than a re-stated thesis statement and the author's short opinion.
+This section of the essay is not a place in which new information or information unrelated to the topic is introduced.
 All information should be contained within the introduction and the body of the essay, and the conclusion's scope should be limited to what has already been mentioned in the essay.
-Usually, the conclusion will end with the author's opinion.
+Oftentimes, the conclusion will end with the author's opinion.